ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### No records are created for a Traefik IngressRoute

-The second issue I found was the inability to generate any record at all when using Traefik IngressRoute as a source, the message found in the logs was the following:
+The second issue I found was the inability to generate any record at all when using Traefik `IngressRoute` as a source, the message found in the logs was the following:

 ```sh
 time="2024-07-29T13:00:07Z" level=debug msg="Endpoints generated from service: demo-dns-site/nginx-service: []"
 ```

-This was because my IngressRoute was missing the target annotation, such annotation specifies the IP or Hostname of the DNS target, if you omit this annotation, nothing will be generated.
+This was because my `IngressRoute` was missing the target annotation, such annotation specifies the IP or Hostname of the DNS target, if you omit this annotation, nothing will be generated.

-In my wishful thinking, I was hoping that ExternalDNS could resolve the Traefik service and use the external IP as a target but there's no relationship between the IngressRoute and the Traefik service, so ExternalDNS explicitly requires you to specify a target annotation.
+In my wishful thinking, I was hoping that ExternalDNS could resolve the Traefik service and use the external IP as a target but there's no relationship between the `IngressRoute` and the Traefik service, so ExternalDNS explicitly requires you to specify a target annotation.

 If the target is an IPv4, an A address is generated, if the target is an IPv6 an AAAA record is generated, otherwise the target is interpreted as a string and a CNAME is thus generated.

-This annoyed me because it meant that the configuration had to be repeated on every IngressRoute, making it more difficult to change, especially in an environment that's mostly a test cluster.
+This annoyed me because it meant that the configuration had to be repeated on every `IngressRoute`, making it more difficult to change, especially in an environment that's mostly a test cluster.
 I decided then to look into the new Kubernetes networking resource, the Gateway.

 ### Gateway traefik/traefik-gateway has not accepted HTTPRoute demo-dns-site/nginx-service-http-route

+The Gateway API is a new and improved version of the old `Ingress` resource, this was to unify the configuration across the various implementations.
+Since the `Ingress` resource has a limited configuration area, all the implementations (NGINX, Traefik, Kong, Envoy, etc) came up with different annotations to implement specific functionality.
+The Gateway resource is the response to this fragmentation, it allows you to specify a lot more behaviors in a vendor-agnostic way, so it's a welcome addition.

-Gateway API is a new and improved version of the Ingress resource, the HTTPRoute resource has to specify the parent Gateway controller.
-TODO rewrite and the Gateway controller is assigned an address section.
-This seems perfect to avoid duplication so I decided to replace the Traefik IngressRoute with a Gateway and immediately ran into the following error:
+The Gateway resources, `HTTPRoute` and `GRPCRoute` resources have to specify the parent Gateway controller instance.
+A Gateway controller is in turn assigned an address.
+This seems perfect to avoid duplication I was facing with the `IngressRoute` option so I decided to replace the Traefik `IngressRoute` with a Gateway `HTTPRoute` and immediately ran into the following error:

 ```sh
 level=debug msg="Gateway traefik/traefik-gateway has not accepted HTTPRoute demo-dns-site/nginx-service-http-route"